nishadhka/ibf_literature_review/review-on-ibf.rst

 =======================================

-The paper :cite:p:`merz2020impact` reports review of about 400 research articles for assessing the background and challenges involved with IBF.
-The paper reports state of the art IBF for major hazard types such as
+The paper :footcite:t:`merz2020impact` reports review of about 400 research articles for assessing the background and challenges involved with IBF.
+The current state of the art of IBF for major following hazard types are discussed,

 #.
 Extratropical Windstorms
 #.
 Severe convective storm